by Restore Justice, in partnership with John Howard Association

 If the person participated in more than 45 days of programs, they would receive 90 days of sentence credit.
 If the person completed less than 45 days or cannot prove they completed more than 45 days, they would receive 45 days of sentence credit.

-An additional 180 days of sentence credit could be awarded to inmates who obtain bachelor’s, master’s, or professional degrees while in IDOC custody.
+An additional 180 days of sentence credit could be awarded to people who obtain bachelor’s, master’s, or professional degrees while in IDOC custody.

 We interpret this to mean that no one will get more than 90 days of credit via this program unless they obtained a bachelor’s master’s, or professional degree within IDOC.